iiasa/ece-docs/scenario-databases.rst

 Database API
 ------------

-You can query scenario data from an IIASA database instance using the function :func:`pyam.read_iiasa()` of the **pyam** package.
-More elaborate queries depend on the type of the database.
+You can query scenario data from an IIASA database instance via a Rest API or the Python packages.
+The queries depend on the type of the database.

 *Scenario Apps* and **ixmp4** instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^